Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-devtools-recorder.md

 Another thing we can do here is to click the "Measure performance" button.
 This will loop through the flow you defined and measure that specific recording as you might have seen before in the "Performance" tab.

-I find it amazing that we now have a browser way of testing user flows and even measuring those specific flows over time.
+I find it amazing that we now have a browser to test user flows and even measure those specific flows over time.

 ## Bonus things